Start Here

 - Explore Place Hubs.
 Start with rivers, towns, mounds, trails, county boundaries, and public records.

-- Browse the Library and Wiki.
-Compare records, maps, oral history, community memory, and claim labels.
+- Browse the Library, Wiki, and Visual Evidence Ledger.
+Compare records, maps, oral history, community memory, museum records, archive records, and claim labels.

 - Review Community Guidelines and Fact Check.
 Submit careful questions, corrections, and source leads.